 What is the Difference Between Defects and Manifestations of Defects?

 Defects often differ from manifestations of defects.
 Manifestations are the apparent conduction of the structure, or a component, or the materials that are caused by the construction defect.
 It provides evidence of a greater problem.
 For instance, they may be a crack in a wall.
 However, the crack itself may not be the defect; it can be the manifestation of the defect.
 What is causing the crack?
 It may arise from poor structural support, shoddy materials, or improper subsurface preparation.
 It is important to identify both the defect as well as the manifestation of the defect itself.
-Correcting only the symptoms will not correct the underlying problem.

 How Do Construction Defects Arise?